 You’ve come to the right place.

 OSR teaches public and private seminars about Windows driver development, file system development, minifilter development, debugging, crash dump analysis, forensics, and Windows internals.
-Public seminar presentations are regularly scheduled around the world, including regular presentations at OSR’s dedicated Seminar Space at our offices in Manchester, NH.
+Public seminar presentations are regularly scheduled around the world, including regular presentations at OSR’s dedicated Seminar Space at our offices in Manchester, NH or via remote attendance.
 Customized, private presentations are also available to corporate clients at their location or, optionally, at our Seminar Space.

-For more than ten years, OSR has been the preferred provider for device driver, file system, and debugging training within the Windows division at Microsoft.
+For more than fifteen years, OSR has been the preferred provider for device driver, file system, and debugging training within the Windows division at Microsoft.
 If you’re wondering how to write a device driver for Windows, how to create a file system mini-filter, or how to analyze a Windows crash dump, we have the right seminar for you!

 The following are our most popular seminars:

 - Writing WDF Drivers I: Core Concepts

 Our most popular seminar.
 Learn the latest model for developing device and filter drivers for Windows.

 - Writing WDF Drivers II: Advanced Implementation Techniques